Formal complaints process

 - Make sure the complainant receives an apology where appropriate

-- Identify what we can do to make sure the problem doesn’t happen again.
+- Identify what we can do to ensure the problem doesn’t happen again.

 Complaining on behalf of someone else